Devi62/CAN-CONTROLLED-AUTOMOTIVE-INFO-DISPLAY/README.md

 📌 Conclusion:

-   The CAN-Controlled Automotive Info Display System effectively monitors key vehicle parameters like engine temperature and fuel level, displaying the data in real-time on an LCD.
+  The CAN-Controlled Automotive Info Display System effectively monitors key vehicle parameters like engine temperature and fuel level, displaying thedata in real-time on      an LCD.
 By using the CAN protocol for communication between modules,the system enhances vehicle diagnostics and safety,providing valuable information to the driver.